 Column subtraction 5: Sensational Seabirds

-Prior learning: Subtract a 3 or 4 digit number from a 4 digit number using the formal written method of column subtraction (with more than one exchange, including an exchange across more than one place value).
+We are learning how to subtract whole numbers with more than 4 digits using the formal written method of column subtraction. (with more than one exchange, including exchanges across more than one place value).